Part five: “Radio Northsea is voluntarily closing down”

 Click on the cutting above to see how ‘Record Mirror’ reported the station's closure.

 At 10am on Thursday 24th September 1970, Andy Archer and Alan West began RNI's closing show.
 The disc-jockeys on board at the time (Andy, Alan, Spangles, Stephen, Mike and Dave) said their goodbyes, as did the engineers and some crew-members.
-Andy also said farewell on behalf of his colleagues on shore-leave (Carl Mitchell, Mark Wesley and Michael Lindsey).
+Andy also said farewell on behalf of his colleagues on shore-leave (Carl Mitchell, Mark Wesley and Michael Lindsay).
 Alan read out the list of advertisers and the names of all the station's disc-jockeys and, at slightly after eleven o'clock, the theme, Les Reed's Man Of Action, faded away to silence.
 It was a sad and professional close to a popular station but the RNI story had often taken unexpected and dramatic twists - and another one was coming soon!

 Peace